docwarems/jmc-tutorial/docs/README.md

 - How many Old Object Samples are kept?
 - Open the memoryleak_fixed.jfr.
 Do you see any differences?

+*MS: no answers given in the README.txt of this step.
+Here are mine: *

+> Can you tell when it was allocated?

+From the properties frame on the bottom left.
+Or from the allocation time from the event browser list.

+> Can you tell where it is being held on to?

+You mean by looking at the stacktrace?

+> How many allocation events does the recording have?

+You mean by looking at the number of allocation events in event browser?

+> How many Old Object Samples are kept?

+From looking at the number of old object samples events?

+>  Open the memoryleak_fixed.jfr.
+Do you see any differences?

+No more old object sample events.
+No more live objects (but the live objects page remained vague to me)

+*MS: this video which refers to your tutorial, make a few more things clear: https://www.youtube.com/watch?v=DM8hiMrQB7g*

+*MS: what is the "last known heap size" event property.
+I mean on the application page, when I activate the heap usage chart option, it gives me the typical saw tooth graph.
+How does this graph relates to the heap size from the old object sample events?*

 <a id="markdown-exercise-6-bonus--weblogic-server-integration" name="exercise-6-bonus--weblogic-server-integration"></a>
 ### Exercise 6 (Bonus) - WebLogic Server Integration